zapazapaz/lab-sql-join-multiple-tables-en/README.md

 In this lab, you will be using the Sakila database of movie rentals.

+You can save your solutions in a file solutions.sql.

 ## Instructions

 1. Write a query to display for each store its store ID, city, and country.